Anemone hepatica

 Anemone hepatica (syn.
-Hepatica nobilis), the common hepatica, liverwort, kidneywort, or pennywort, is a species of flowering plant in the buttercup family Ranunculaceae, native to woodland in temperate regions of the Northern Hemisphere.
+Hepatica nobilis), the common hepatica, liverwort, liverleaf, kidneywort, or pennywort, is a species of flowering plant in the buttercup family Ranunculaceae, native to woodland in temperate regions of the Northern Hemisphere.
 This herbaceous perennial grows from a rhizome.

 Description

 Anemone hepatica grows 5–15 cm high.
 Leaves and flowers emerge directly from the rhizome, not from a stem above ground.